PHC Reforms: World Bank-assisted HOPE-GOV Programme Partners BHCPF to Strengthen Coordination

 It serves to fund a Basic Minimum Package of Health Services (BMPHS), increase the fiscal space for health, strengthen the national health system, particularly at primary health care (PHC) level by making provision for routine daily operation cost of PHCs, and ensure access to health care for all, especially the poor and vulnerable.

-Hassan said: “For us, it is not just about dishing out the money but if you look at the scope of the programme, it’s talking about reforms.
+Hassan said: “For us, it is not just about dishing out the money but if you look at the scope of the program, it’s talking about reforms.

-“Beyond the incentives that our implementing agencies are going to get, the health sector in particular is going to benefit from the reforms that the programme is going to achieve.”
+“Beyond the incentives that our implementing agencies are going to get, the health sector in particular is going to benefit from the reforms that the Program is going to achieve.”

 According him, the visit was part of efforts aimed at implementing agencies to strengthen coordination and provide the support required to achieve the Disbursement-Linked Indicators (DLIs).